Be Healthy Information

 How does it work?

-There is a fair amount of debate about acupuncture in the United States and other Western countries.
-It is still not well understood.
-But researchers are trying to figure out how it works on the brain and body.
+Researchers are trying to figure out how acupuncture works.
 It’s thought that it may help release chemicals near the nerves around the acupuncture points, the spinal cord, and the brain to ease pain.
-And as with many treatments, a person’s belief in the treatment may also play a key role in how well it works.

 Can it ease pain?

-Acupuncture is quite safe when you go to a good practitioner.
+Acupuncture is quite safe.
 A skilled, licensed expert will use sterile, single-use needles.
 That means there is very little risk of infection.
 Plus, it is often painless.
 Sometimes, there may be a little bleeding or bruising at the needle sites.
-Organ injury can occur if the acupuncturist pushes the needles in too deeply.
-But this is not likely with a trained and highly skilled expert.
+Injury can occur if the acupuncturist pushes the needles in too deeply.
+But this is rare with a trained and highly skilled expert.
+Acupuncturists must complete many years of training and be licensed by the state where they live.

 Should you talk with your doctor?